armlabstanford/mixed_reality_setup/README.md

    ```

 ### Installing Visual Studios, HoloLens emulator, Unity and Mixed Reality Toolkit
-1. If you are planning to use the HoloLens emulator, ensure that you have enabled Hyper-V as described in [Step 1](#software-installation).
+1. If you are planning to use the HoloLens emulator, ensure that you have enabled Hyper-V as described in [Step 1](#software-installation) above.

 2. Installing **Visual Studio 2019** on *Windows*
    - Download **Visual Studio 2019 Community** from [here](https://visualstudio.microsoft.com/downloads/).